-Companies confront a new climate challenge: home offices
+Companies confront a new climate challenge: Home offices

 While there are benefits to the climate from millions of employees not commuting when they work from home, the findings underscore that remote work is not a simple solution to cutting corporate emissions.

-Facebook, now Meta Platforms Inc, calculated that employees through commutes and remote work produced more than a tonne of CO2 per person in 2020, down from 2 tonnes the year before - when just commuting was counted.
+Facebook, now Meta Platforms, calculated that employees through commutes and remote work produced more than a tonne of CO2 per person in 2020, down from 2 tonnes the year before - when just commuting was counted.

-However, half of those companies Reuters surveyed are not counting home office emissions, including tech and finance leaders Apple Inc, Amazon.com Inc and Wells Fargo & Co.
+However, half of those companies Reuters surveyed are not counting home office emissions, including tech and finance leaders Apple, Amazon and Wells Fargo.

 "We anticipated these emissions are small relative to our carbon footprint and we are still evolving our methodology," Apple said in explaining its decision.

-Salesforce and Alphabet Inc's Google excluded home-office electricity from their 100 per cent goals as they weigh different initiatives for home use.
+Salesforce and Alphabet's Google excluded home-office electricity from their 100 per cent goals as they weigh different initiatives for home use.
 Both, though, buy carbon credits to offset estimated emissions from telework.

 Climate experts say those solutions scratch the surface: After pouring billions of dollars into traditional offices decked with rooftop solar, bathed in natural lighting and equipped with water recycling, employers transitioning to hybrid work need clear plans to make every location just as green.